Choose a question below. If you require more information on issues and situations of particular interest to you, please feel free to contact us.

 Q: Should I prepay my D&R premiums beyond the 119-day Elimination Period if a decision regarding my claim has not been made?

-A: Applicable post-dated cheques will be returned or a D&R premium refund can be arranged by contacting your Caseworker.
+A: Applicable post-dated cheques will be returned and/or a D&R premium refund can be arranged by contacting your Case Worker.

 D&R Benefits

-Q: Who is responsible for notifying HEB Manitoba of my return to work?
+Q: Who is responsible for notifying the D&R department of my return to work?

 Q: If my doctor or I submit a copy of the completed claim application rather than the original, will my claim be adjudicated?

-A: No, alll original completed claim application forms must be submitted to HEB Manitoba.
+A: No, you or your doctor must submit all original completed claim application forms to HEB Manitoba.

-Q: What happens if I had a period of Total Disability, returned to work, and then had to stop work again due to the same or a related disability?
+Q: What happens if I was approved for D&R Benefits, returned to work, and then had to stop work again due to the same or a related disability?

-A: In this situation, you must re-apply for D&R Benefits.
+A: In this situation, you must reapply for D&R Benefits.
 HEB Manitoba will assess your claim to determine if your disability is a Recurrent claim.
+If your claim is approved and:

 Note: You must be covered under the D&R Plan to be eligible for D&R Benefits.
 Please see the Termination of Coverage section for additional information.

-Q: Will I be eligible for D&R Benefits after the 119-day Elimination Period is satisfied?
+Q: Will I be eligible for D&R Benefits?

 A: To be eligible for D&R Benefits, you must be employed at a Participating Employer in a position that is eligible for coverage under the D&R Plan; prepay your D&R premiums to maintain coverage under the D&R Plan; submit a completed D&R application within the required time frame; and be eligible for benefits based on the definition of Total Disability and other Disability and Rehabilitation Plan Text provisions.

-Q: What happens if my union negotiates a wage increase while I’m receiving D&R Benefits?
+Q: What happens if a wage increase occurs while I’m receiving D&R Benefits?

 Q: What happens to my HEB Manitoba Life Insurance coverage if my D&R claim terminates?